finos/symphony-wdk/docs/concepts.md

 to **create applications without writing code**.
 Workflows are written in a declarative manner, giving access to most of the Symphony APIs to react on events and perform actions as common as sending messages to users.

 Workflows are executed by a generic bot that runs a workflow execution engine.
-The only responsibilities of a workflow developer are writing the workflow and running the workflow bot providing it the written workflows as inputs.
+As a workflow developer, you simply write workflows in files and provide them to the bot for execution.

 ## Workflows